Marketing Tips For Artisan Products And Businesses

 - Build your reviews from friends and customers.

 - Use contests to spark discussion and visibility.

 - Frequently Asked Questions (FAQ) – answer with personality, thoroughness, and detail.

 Marketing Artisan Products Tip: Be Prepared For Wholesale

 If your business is working with wholesale partners or looking to do so, be sure to have a wholesale page on your website.
 This is an audience that you need to speak to different from your retail customer.

 Setting up a wholesale page on your website gives potential wholesale partners a dedicated page they know is for them.
 Fill it with more than just a contact form.

-Use this as a sales effort to build trust and confidence in potential wholesale partners that visit your website to be doing business with you.
+Use this as a sales effort to marketing your artisan products and build trust and confidence in potential wholesale partners that visit your website to be doing business with you.

-Remember, these folks help sell your products and will need some assurance that you’re a partner they want to do business with.
+Remember, these folks help sell and market your artisan products and will need some assurance that you’re a partner they want to do business with.